 The main model simulations conducted by PRIMAVERA groups follow the CMIP6 HighResMIP protocol.
-The model outputs will be made available on the CMIP ESGF (Earth System Grid Federation) as soon as we can, likely starting early-mid 2019, once CEDA is ready to ingest the data.
+The model outputs are currently being made available on the CMIP ESGF (Earth System Grid Federation).

 The project itself has all these simulations available on the CEDA-JASMIN platform, mainly on tape.
 We use the PRIMAVERA DMT (Data Management Tool) to select and extract the data from tape to disk.
 This tool can also be used to query which CMOR-formatted variables are available from our simulations.
 The DMT is available for users to query the available data.
 View the DMT user guide

 To avoid having to read all of the user guide, please go to https://prima-dm1.jasmin.ac.uk/received_data_quick_query/ to see what data has been received.
 Hopefully the search is fairly intuitive.
 If not, then please let us know and we will work to improve it, or to improve its documentation.

 If you would like to collaborate with PRIMAVERA and use CEDA-JASMIN with us to conduct complementary analysis, then please contact us for details.
-A summary of the required technical steps is available here.
+A summary of the required technical steps is available below.

 Further information on coordinated analysis of the HighResMIP simulations is available.

 Users of PRIMAVERA data (e.g. CLIVAR collaborators and others) should follow the instructions at http://help.jasmin.ac.uk/article/189-get-started-with-jasmin to get access to the JASMIN facilities:

 - At step 4, applying for the jasmin-login role, you should include the email addresses of two UK-based PRIMAVERA project member who can provide you with a reference to support your application.
 Hence you will need to speak with us before you apply.

 - At step 5 you should apply for access to the "primavera" Group Workspace.
 Malcolm, Jon and Rein can be contacted for help with filling in the JASMIN access form.